niveau0/bevy-test/README.md

 wsad to move

-b to jump to problem
+b to jump to problem (sprites disappear)